Are you ready for an FDA inspection?

 • Life Sciences: pharmaceutical, medical manufacturer, dietary supplements, laboratories etc.

 • Food & Beverage: food producers, food powder producers, grocery etc.

 • Manufacturing: This category includes companies that produce implants, protective garments, surgical gowns and masks etc.

 Life Sciences industry has received the vast majority of the warning letters between 2013 and 2017.
 To be more precise, 3 out of 4 warning letters have Life sciences companies as recipients.

 As we see in the following table, the vast majority of Life Sciences warning letters include calibration issues.
 In some cases, the amount of Life Sciences warning letters relating to calibration reaches over 80% of the total.

 Countries with the most inspections and number of warning letters relating to calibration.

 The top five countries with the most inspections between 2013 and 2017 are: US, India, Germany, Canada and China.
 China has the smallest number of inspected companies but the highest percentage of companies that received warning letters with calibration issues (10.26%).
 The country with the second highest percentage of companies with warning letters that include calibration issues is Canada (1.69%).

-In our following article we are exploring the cost of receiving a warning letter.
-Stay tuned!
+Check the following article on the cost of receiving a warning letter.